supertokens/supertokens-website/CONTRIBUTING.md

    <img src="https://github.com/supertokens/supertokens-logo/blob/master/images/supertokens-website-tests-passing.png" alt="Website tests passing" width="500px">

+NOTE: When running macOS Monterey or higher, if you get the following error when running the tests:

+`Error: getaddrinfo ENOTFOUND localhost.org`

+Make sure that you have an entry for `127.0.0.1 localhost.org` in your `/etc/hosts` file.

 ## Pull Request
 1. Before submitting a pull request make sure all tests have passed
 2. Reference the relevant issue or pull request and give a clear description of changes/features added when submitting a pull request